Newly planted vegetable cone garden

 Africa Cancer Foundation (ACF) is a charitable Trust, launched on July 12, 2011 in Nairobi, Kenya to create awareness on cancer, spearhead cancer prevention and provide holistic solutions for cancer patients.

-Each cone garden has 6 different vegetables namely; kale, spinach, African night shade, beetroot, coriander and spring onions.
+Each cone garden has a variety of vegetables namely; kale, spinach, Africa night shade, beetroot, coriander and spring onions.

 The beneficiaries of the cone gardens were drawn from treatment facilities and patient based organisations.

 “We want to thank Africa Cancer Foundation for giving us this cone garden, it's almost three years since we got the cone garden but it's still intact till to date.
 We are so grateful because our patients who we are accommodating have enough fresh vegetables to eat.”
 Millicent of Symbol of Hope Warriors, Kariobangi, Nairobi County.

 The cone garden was set up on ACF’s 10th Anniversary in July 2021.

 “Thank you so much for the good work you are doing.
 The cone has been very helpful.
 We are able to plant various vegetables and continue to replant them.
 We are so grateful to have it.”
 Nelly Wanjiku, Ngecha, Kiambu County.

 The beneficiaries of the cone gardens continue to enjoy fresh, organic vegetables for better nourishment as their undergo treatment.
 Following a farming workshop in 2022, most patients have ventured in kitchen gardening which provides more food to them and their families and some sell their extra produce to raise money for treatment and other needs.